stephencweiss/stephencharlesweiss.com/content/blog/2019-05-26/local-git-stale-branch-cleanup.md

   208
 ```

-That’s 26 local branches and 208 total (local and remote) branches tracked in my repository.
+That's 26 local branches and 208 total (local and remote) branches tracked in my repository.

-For reference, my definition of stale here is that a branch that’s been merged and/or a local reference to a remote branch that no longer exists.
+For reference, my definition of stale here is that a branch that's been merged and/or a local reference to a remote branch that no longer exists.

 # Step One: Initial Clean Up